cwshugg/rivcam/README.md

 Dash Cameras are extremely useful: they can be used to capture evidence of accidents on the road, proving that it was not you, but the hooligan in front of you, that caused the collision.
 They can also be used to record clips of you driving down some awesome roads (like I-77 heading from Virginia into West Virginia).
 However, there's one problem: they're pretty expensive.

-Behold, a cheap solution to your problem!
-I'm building this dash cam to address the exact same problem I described above: I would like to have a dash cam, but I don't want to pay too much for it.
-I'm also doing this as a way to learn about Raspberry Pis and get better at Python.
+Behold, a cheap solution to the problem!
+I'm building this dash cam to address this issue: I would like to have a dash cam for the reasons I described above, but I don't want to pay too much for it.
+(I'm also using this as a way to learn about Raspberry Pis and improve my Python knowledge.)

 ## Features
 The dash cam has (or will have) the following features: